EDWARD THOMPSON /

-Ed Thompson is a British documentary photographer, artist and lecturer.
-His photographic work has focused on various subjects over the years covering environmental issues, socio-political movements, subcultures and the consequences of war.
+Edward Thompson (B. 1980, Wales) is a British documentary photographer.
+His photographic work has focused on various subjects over the years covering environmental issues, socio-political movements, subcultures, everyday life and the consequences of war.

 Since then his documentary photo-essays have been published in international magazines including National Geographic Magazine, Newsweek Japan, Greenpeace Magazine, The Guardian Weekend Magazine, BBC, CNN and The Sunday Times Magazine.
 His work has been exhibited at Christies, Somerset House and Four Corners Gallery (London) and shown as part of photography festivals in Arles (France), Tampere (Finland), Zingst (Germany) & London (U.K)